What days and times is the Museum open?

 What do I need to visit the Museum?

 All guests 18 years and older must present a valid government issued photo ID.
-The Museum is located in a federal building and guests will be required to comply with security rules and procedures, including bag screenings, stepping through a metal detector, and wearing a mask regardless of vaccination status.
+The Museum is located in a federal building and guests will be required to comply with security rules and procedures, including bag screenings and stepping through a metal detector.
 Certain items are prohibited in federal facilities.
 Please consult this page for a full list.

 How do I get to the Museum?